 Familial Pulmonary Arterial Hypertension (FPAH) Study

 The major goals of the study are to understand the gene(s) that causes the disease, attempt to develop new treatments, and provide information to patients and physicians.
 Current studies are varied and include: 1) Estrogen study to determine if estrogen effects explain why women get this disease more frequently than men.
-For this study we need urine samples and a health history questionnaire to be completed by study participants– patients and family members, males and females.
-2) Why do some family members with a mutation in BMPR2 never develop disease?
+For this study, urine samples are needed and a health history questionnaire must be completed by study participants– patients and family members, males and females.
+2) Why do some family members with a mutation in the BMPR2 gene never develop disease?
 Are other genes involved in controlling who gets FPAH and who is protected?
 This study requires blood samples and possibly a small skin biopsy (no stitches required) from patients and family members to provide the materials needed to evaluate other possible genetic influences on disease development.

 For more information contact:

 For further information regarding Pulmonary Arterial Hypertension:

 Division of Allergy, Pulmonary and Critical Care Medicine